jsbnr/nr-custom-viz-lab/readme.md

 #### Step 5:

-Next, just after the currencies hook add a useEffect hook to load the API data, replacing the AppId with your own:
+Next, just after the currencies hook add a useEffect hook to fetch the data from the API using axios, replacing the AppId with your own:

 ```
 const Viz = () => {